ascalco/aswebsite/content/projects/case_study_pricing_plans.md

 <img src="/projects/case_study_pricing_plans_files/Plans-2_Options-Updated.png" alt="2-option plan" width="700px" height="450px"/>

-Without altering the services offered by HealthyU, a **third option that will act as a decoy was created**.
+Without altering the services offered by HealthyU, a **third option that acted as a decoy was created**.
 The figure below showed the renewed pricing plan with three option.
 You can see that Plan C is actually equal to the original Plan B. Instead, Plan B is now a decoy option.
 Being worse than C it should move users' preferences towards the desired plan, which fully engage customers with the community and a healthy living style.

 <img src="/projects/case_study_pricing_plans_files/Plans-3_Options_with_decoy.png" alt="3-option plan" width="700px" height="450px"/>